qua-platform/qualibrate/docs/index.md

 ### Key Features
 - **Calibration Nodes**: Reusable calibration scripts transformed into `QualibrationNode` instances that can be executed independently or as part of a larger workflow.
-- **Calibration Graphs**: Directed acyclic graphs (`QualibrationGraph`) that link multiple calibration nodes to form adaptive calibration routines based on prior results.
+- **Calibration Graphs**: Directed acyclic graphs (`QualibrationGraph`) that link multiple calibration nodes to form adaptive calibration routines based on prior results, with advanced features like looping, failure handling, and nested subgraphs.
 - **Web Interface**: A user-friendly web app that enables you to execute calibration nodes and graphs with live updates and visualization, simplifying your workflow.
 - **Scalable System**: Designed for scalability, QUAlibrate can handle both small- and large-scale QPU systems, allowing for seamless integration with multiple qubits and complex calibration tasks.
 - **Quantum Abstract Machine (QUAM)**: A digital representation of your quantum system, ensuring reproducibility and transparency in your calibration processes.